 3. Use a VPN (virtual private network) as this creates a secure connection so that your public wi-fi connection is protected.
 You can find out more about VPN logs here.
 Using a VPN reduces the risk of exposing your private data to threats to some extent.
 More importantly, buy a VPN.
 Do not install a pirated version of any VPN application.
 You should instead consider getting a vpn to protect yourself that is well worth the money.

 4. Keep your Wi-fi off when not in use!
-Though the risk factor is not huge in this case, but any hacker can try to access your phone through a bogus router.
+Though the risk factor is not huge in this case, any hacker can try to access your phone through a bogus router.
+If you have a Netgear router, you should also make sure that your router is regularly updated.
+Sometimes updating your router requires logging in to the router web interface.
+You can learn more about the Netgear router login process by visiting router-reset.com.
 Also keeping your WiFi off when not in use saves your phone’s battery.

 An expert who wished to stay anonymous says, There is no Wi-Fi service that cannot be hacked into.